Fellowships for Incoming Students

 These fellowships are intended to encourage and assist first-year and second-year students who plan to enter nontraditional legal careers in business – particularly entrepreneurial endeavors that will build economic growth in Maine.
 The foundation that supports the fellowships is funded by a generous Maine Law alumnus.
 Students interested in applying for the fellowship must find an entrepreneurial business setting in Maine in which s/he would like to work and then submit a fellowship proposal.
 A stipend of up to $5,000 for 300 hours of work over an 8-10 week period during the summer is paid to successful applicants (a stipend for less than full-time work may be awarded on a prorated basis).
 Fellowship recipients in recent years have done such things as establish a record label and issue a CD of music, help with the expansion of a Portland-based wine importing and distribution business, serve as an intern at various local start-up businesses, and form a boutique consulting firm to assist small businesses expand their operations into international markets.

-The Harvey Fellowship is named in honor and memory of the late “Chuck” Harvey, a preeminent Portland trial lawyer who graduated from Maine Law.
+The Harvey Fellowship is named in honor and memory of the late Chuck Harvey, a preeminent Portland trial lawyer who graduated from Maine Law.
 It provides an intensive trial practice experience to a student during the summer following his/her second year at the Law School.
 The student selected for the fellowship works alongside experienced and skilled trial lawyers preparing for and conducting jury and bench trials of civil and criminal cases.
-Students ordinarily apply for the fellowship following their first-year.
-A committee of lawyers, judges, and law faculty select one Fellow each year, based on demonstrated interest, aptitude, and potential in becoming a trial lawyer.
-The Fellow’s summer schedule is managed by the Fellowship Coordinator (an experienced trial lawyer selected by the committee on a rotating basis).
-The fellowship comes with a stipend of $4,000.
+Students may apply for the fellowship during Summer OCI the summer after their first year.

 The James M. Roux Fellowship was established by Arnie Macdonald and Liza Moore for the benefit of the Summer Intern Program at the Cumberland Legal Aid Clinic.
 During their second year of law school, a Roux Fellow will be selected through a highly competitive process for work as a summer intern at the Clinic.
 Every year the Roux Fellow will have the opportunity to get invaluable experience representing clients in every phase of litigation.
 They will assist prisoners with civil issues, youth struggling in their communities and their schools, victims of domestic violence, and many others throughout Maine who likely would not have an advocate for their legal issues without the Clinic.